friendsofgo/killgrave/README.md

 Use `killgrave` with config file:

-First of all you need create a file with a valid config, i.e:
+First of all, you need create a file with a valid config, i.e:

 ```yaml
 #config.yml